Robert Munro November 5th, 2009

 Dissertation: Asking questions: Language variation and language acquisition

 Assistant Professor, Department of Linguistics, University of Chicago.

 Andrew Koontz-Garboden —

-Senior Lecturer, Department of Linguistics and English Language, University of Manchester
+Senior Lecturer in Linguistics, Department of Linguistics and English Language, University of Manchester

 Dissertation: States, changes of state, and the monotonicity hypothesis

 Luc Vartan Baronian —

 Associate Professor of Linguistics, Département des arts et lettres, Université du Québec à Chicoutimi

 Dissertation: North of phonology